 On the other hand, if you do the same in Klaviyo, it pulls from everybody in your account and it does not care what list that person is on.

-Mailchimp segmentation is list based.
+Mailchimp segmentation is list-based.
 Klaviyo segmentation is global per account.
 Which is one of the most powerful features it offers.

-For this section, I will show you two snapshots to compare and provide the overview below:
+For this section, we will show you two snapshots to compare and provide the overview below:

 Mailchimp Subscriber Profile